dgoldman0/SAM/NOTES.md

 # Notes

 There's still a lot that I'm not sure about when it comes to learning/dreaming.
 One thing that might make sense is to have a separate model for chat vs internal dialog, and maybe even subconscious.
 That's maintaining and updating three different models though.

+I also can't get async and threading to work well together.
+I might have to really scrap the threaded layering and partition system and replace it with a single method that goes through them.
+One option is rather than trying to get all subconscious partitions to fight each other, randomly select one to trigger.